Solubility Improvement and Bioavailability Enhancement

 Solid-Lipid Nanoparticles

-Nano-scale particles comprised of lipidic materials (usually phospholipids, triglycerides, and natural waxes) which can solubilize a wide range of small and large molecule APIs.
+Nano-scale particles comprised of lipidic materials (usually phospholipids, triglycerides, and natural waxes) that can solubilize a wide range of small and large molecule APIs.

 Learn more about Solid-Lipid Nanoparticles.